 Sadie Bell

-Head of Information Governance and Cyber Security Assurance
+Director of Information Governance & Cyber Security Assurance and Data Protection Officer

 The Data Protection Officer (DPO) should have professional experience and knowledge of data protection law proportionate to the type of processing that the organisation carries out.
 The DPO’s minimum tasks are: